bursaar/bursaar.github.io/_posts/2013-01-11-film-shots.md

 - Fire
 comments: []
 ---
-<p>[dropcap]T[/dropcap]hough I'm quite busy at the moment, I couldn't help but try out some of the bells and whistles on my new site.
+<p>Though I'm quite busy at the moment, I couldn't help but try out some of the bells and whistles on my new site.
 Here are some of the film shots I've shot in the last couple of years.</p>
 <p>I have a bag of undeveloped film I promise to get done some time this year.
 Watch this space!</p>